-America celebrates national Bike to Work Day every year by encouraging commuters to leave their cars at home for the day and ride their bikes to work!
-Not only today, but, throughout the month of May, Americans are celebrating cyclists for National Bike Month.
+Throughout the month of May, Americans are celebrating cyclists with National Bike Month.
 According to the League of American Bicyclists, “from 2000 to 2013, the number of bicycle commuters in the U.S. grew by more than 62 percent.”
-Seeing as bicycle transportation has become more common, hopefully we can stay aware and considerate of bikers all year in order to keep our roads both active and safe.
+Seeing as bicycle transportation has become more common, hopefully we can stay aware and be considerate of bikers all year in order to keep our roads both active and safe.

-- Pass slowly and with caution – Allow ample room for your car to safely pass and travel ahead of cyclists.
+Allow ample room for your car to safely pass and travel ahead of cyclists.
 Furthermore, take caution to pass at slower speeds.
-In the case that you do accidentally hit or swipe a biker, the speed of impact can dramatically affect the amount of injury caused.
+In the case that you do accidentally hit or swipe a cyclist, the speed of impact can dramatically affect the amount of injury caused.

-- Stay out of bike lanes – When driving, pulling over, or parking (even if it’s “just for a minute”), make sure to steer clear of the bike lanes.
-These lanes are designated sections of the road for those on bicycles to ride safely and freely on.
+When driving, pulling over or parking (even if it’s “just for a minute”), make sure to steer clear of the bike lanes.
+These lanes are designated sections of the road for those on bicycles to ride safely and freely.
 Maneuvering out of the bike lane and into the lane of traffic in order to avoid your car can be a tricky and dangerous move for riders.

-- Don’t assume – Not all riders are proficient: they may swerve, brake suddenly, or even fall.
+Not all riders are proficient: they may swerve, brake suddenly, or even fall.
 There can be a lot of obstacles on the side of the road such as debris or potholes that even experienced bicyclists may have a hard time avoiding.
-Don’t assume they will always stay in a straight path along the side of the road − be aware of their movements.
+So don’t assume they will always stay in a straight path along the side of the road − be aware of their movements.

-For those of you getting on two wheels and celebrating cycling yourself, here are some tips on how to share the road with others.
+For those of you getting on two wheels to celebrate National Bike Month, here are some tips on how to share the road with others.

 - Observe traffic regulations – Cyclists are not immune to traffic violations.
 Pay attention to red lights and practice arm signaling.

-I hope everyone has a safe and enjoyable Bike to Work Day!Written by:
+I hope everyone has a safe and enjoyable time on the roads!